BonhamLab/biobakery-nextflow/README.md

 ### Running locally
 `nextflow run main.nf --profile local -params-file template-params.yaml`

+> Note: To be able to run the pipeline, you must have at least 15 GB of available memory (RAM).
+This is needed to run the memory-intensive mapping step in metaphlan.
+Anecdotally, a laptop with 16 GB RAM was insufficient to run the pipeline.

 ### Running on the HPC

 Jobs on the Tufts HPC can be run in two different ways: